odaridavid/Clean-MVVM-ArchComponents/README.md

 The application presentation layer contains the Activity,Fragments and Viewmodels and handles Dependency Injection.

 The UI layer `feature` package contains `character_detail` and `character_search` which contain an activity and corresponding viewmodel as well as other UI related classes.

 The viewmodels are provided by the ViewModelFactory using Dagger2 it utilises the **Factory Pattern** by providing an annotation that maps the respective viewmodel requested for instantiation with the `ViewModelProvider.Factory`

-The ViewModel then receives data from the use case and updates the LiveData being watched by the activity,the Activity then makes updates to the UI as need be depending on the type of value received by the LiveData.
+The ViewModel then receives data from the use case and updates the LiveData being watched by the activity,the Activity then makes updates to the UI as need be depending on the type of value received by the LiveData.This results in the **Observer Pattern** and binding of list data with the Recycler Views **Adapter Pattern**.

-This results in the **Observer Pattern** and binding of list data with the Recycler Views **Adapter Pattern**.
+The ``UiStateViewModel`` also help coordinate the state of the UI,updating current view as needed using the **State Pattern**

 This pattern makes the Activities "dumb" by delegating data and logic operations to the Viewmodel,hence decoupling the UI layer and makes testing